-The Venn diagram tool provides a structure to clarify each participant’s expertise (e.g. background, interest, discipline) in relation to joint topics.
+The Venn diagram tool provides a structure to clarify each participant’s expertise (e.g. background, interest, discipline) in relation to joint topics of interest.
 The tool consists of three or more circles indicating topics that overlap.
-Based on their expertise and interest, participants are allocated to a circle or to an overlap area.
+Based on their expertise and interests, participants are allocated to a circle or to an overlap area.
 Applied to a heterogeneous group of people, this tool serves to:

 2) Cluster participants around joint topics.

 |Why should it be applied?||Co-production of knowledge brings together a variety of participants with individual backgrounds, interests and expertise.
 The Venn diagram tool makes participants aware of each other’s expertise for and interest in joint topics.
 It allows participants to either self-organise into smaller groups, or moderators to form groups in a transparent process.|

 |When should it be applied?||The Venn diagram tool is suited for a first workshop of a joint project in order to get to know each other and to identify topics for knowledge co-production.|